Fabbiya/TheNextMillionair/README.md

 1_init_migration.js is used for deployment on Rinkeby 2_init_migration.js is used for deployment on Truffle test

-you can also find test case in folser test
+you can also find test case in folder test

+For deployment --
+npm install
+truffle deploy --network rinkeby

+For testing---
+replace 1_initial_migration.json with 2_initial_migration.json
+truffle test